Laak Boorndap Urban Garden

 OVERVIEW:

-Planted entirely on an elevated deck, this remarkable new public garden is at the forefront of contemporary garden design – being unique in the world in its planting density, scale and climate resiliency.
+Set amongst the bustle and density of the city, Laak Boorndap will offer an immersive and biodiverse landscape experience, bringing the gentle rhythms of nature into the centre of the urban environment.
+Planted entirely on an elevated deck, the garden is at the forefront of contemporary planting design and is unique in the world in its planting density, scale and climate resiliency.

 Image credit: Hassell Studios